luc31/Magento2-Console/README.md

 Magento create a module with a command line console (ex:bin/magento create:module Hello_World)

 Just clone it in app/code of the Magento src

-Dont forget to upgrade the module with bin/magento setup:upgrade I hope it works for you this is my first module
+Dont forget to upgrade the module with bin/magento setup:upgrade

+I hope it works for you this is my first module

+I'm going to refactor the code and make it better